 I suggest avoiding the very front row (row 1) due to its proximity to the galley and lavatories.
 I also suggest avoiding the last row of Business Class (row 7), close to the Economy bassinet seats.
 It is worth noting that the window seats in row 7 are missing a window.

 You get noise-canceling headphones, a pillow, and a blanket.
 However, passengers did not receive an amenity kit, probably due to the short flight times (one hour from Male to Colombo, and 4:30 hours from Colombo to Doha).

 Full meal service was offered on the short, one-hour flight from the Maldives to Sri Lanka.
 I chose the Moroccan lamb chop, which tasted good.
 It was presented with grilled halloumi cheese, saksuka vegetables, grilled peppers, and vermicelli rice.
 An assortment of fresh fruit was offered as dessert.

-Entertainment was available on a Thales AVANT in-flight entertainment system featured the latest blockbusters from Hollywood and Bollywood and some classics with over 50 TV channels, 120 movies, an extensive library of audio CD’s radio channels and games.
+Entertainment was available on a Thales AVANT in-flight entertainment system that featured the latest blockbusters from Hollywood and Bollywood and some classics with over 50 TV channels, 120 movies, an extensive library of audio CD’s radio channels, and games.
 There was also an external camera which offered great views.

 This review was written by our friends at TheLuxuryTravelExpert.